 James Spain was a 22-year-old Dubliner and member of the anti-Treaty IRA when he was shot dead by the Free State Army in November 1922.
 The killing took place in the area then known as Tenters Field off Donore Avenue, only minutes away from where Spain grew up.
 There is no plaque or monument to mark the spot of this incident.
 We have previously covered Noel Lemass and William Graham.

-James was born in December 1900 to Francis and Christina Spain, both originally from Dublin.
+James was born on 18 November 1900 to Francis and Christina Spain, both originally from Dublin.

 The 1901 census shows that the family were living at 63 Harty Place off Clanbrassil Street Lower.
 Francis (30) was a boot maker while his wife Christinia (24) looked after their three sons – Joseph (4) Francis Jr. (2) and James (4 months).
 All were Roman Catholic.